umeshjain1999/umesh/public/content/work.md

 Hackathon project

-- Emergency services in chaotic situations: developed a prototype with team in 24hrs for the TSEC Hackathon'18
+- Emergency services in chaotic situations: developed a prototype with team in 24hrs for the TSEC Hackathon'18, securing the runner-up position
 - The project aimed to address a real-life problem of alerting emergency services and residents in areas affected by chaotic situations caused by natural or man-made disasters.
   </br>
   <a href="https://github.com/umeshjain1999/DebugThugs" target="_blank">[Code]</a>

 More projects <a href="https://github.com/umeshjain1999?tab=repositories" target="_blank">_here_</a>

-<div style="font-size:0.7rem;"> Last Updated <span style="text-decoration:underline;text-decoration-style: dotted;">13 August, 2023</span> </div>
+<div style="font-size:0.7rem;"> Last Updated <span style="text-decoration:underline;text-decoration-style: dotted;">03 March, 2024</span> </div>